To learn more about Tressa check the sections below. Use the tabs to quickly switch to the kind of information you're looking for.

 Dagger Throw

 Tressa’s Basic Attack is mostly standard but becomes far stronger than most Combatants’ thanks to her Potential that allows it to apply Agony.
-Thanks to this, it becomes a serviceable tool for Tressa’s strategy.
+Thanks to this, it becomes a serviceable tool for Tressa’s strategy, even though in the late game, you’ll likely still remove it.

 Touch of Darkness